sinbadxiii/phalcon-auth/README.md

 # Phalcon Auth

-You can see an example of an application with authorization and limit here [sinbadxiii/phalcon-auth-example](https://github.com/sinbadxiii/phalcon-auth-example)
+You can see an example of an application with authorization here [sinbadxiii/phalcon-auth-example](https://github.com/sinbadxiii/phalcon-auth-example)

 ![Banner](https://github.com/sinbadxiii/images/blob/master/phalcon-auth/phalcon-auth-logo.png?raw=true)